-- 45. Because female professionals at Goldman Sachs systematically receive fewer and less desirable business opportunities, less professional support, and more negative performance evaluations, they have fewer opportunities to earn similar levels of compensation than their male peers.
-Accordingly, female Associates, Vice Presidents, and Managing Directors earn less, on average, than their similarly situated male peers. - 46.
-Goldman Sachs allows its managers unfettered discretion to determine how credit is allocated to employees who share assets, accounts, or responsibility for a particular business.
-This subjectivity favors male employees, who systematically receive more credit for generating revenues for the firm than their female co-workers. - 47.
-Goldman Sachs also employs uniform, secretive procedures for determining employees' compensation that introduce further gender bias into how it compensates its male and female professionals.
-Goldman Sachs makes its compensation decisions inside a proverbial "black box" it does not publish or even disclose set criteria by which it determines an employee's compensation.
-Nor does Goldman Sachs inform the employee how it arrived at his or her amount of compensation. - 48.
-Upon information and belief, an employee's adjusted score and quartile ranking, which are based on managers' subjective preferences, are major determinants of compensation.
+- 46. Because female professionals at Goldman Sachs systematically receive worse performance reviews and rankings, they have fewer opportunities to earn similar levels of compensation than their male peers.
+Accordingly, female Associates and Vice Presidents earn less, on average, than their similarly situated male peers. - 47.
+Goldman Sachs employs uniform, unvalidated procedures for determining employees' compensation that disparately impact female professionals.
+Goldman Sachs's compensation decisions are tightly controlled and extremely secretive.
+Goldman Sachs does not inform the employee how it arrived at his or her amount of compensation.